 Maximum event duration: the interaction latency is equal to the largest single event duration from any event in the interaction group.

 Total event duration: the interaction latency is the sum of all event durations, ignoring any overlap.

 With many studies linking reductions in page load times to improvements in valuable KPIs (conversions, bounce rate, time on site), improving site latency has become a top-of-mind business goal for many organizations.

 SEO professionals are in a unique position to guide this effort, as our role is often to bridge the gap between business goals and web developers’ priorities.

 Having the ability to audit a site, analyze results, and identify areas for improvement helps us to work with developers to improve performance and translate results to key stakeholders.

-The primary goal of optimizing the critical rendering path is to prioritize the resources needed to render meaningful, above-the-fold content are loaded as quickly as is humanly possible.
+One of the primary goals of optimizing the critical rendering path is to make sure that the resources that are needed to render that important, above-the-fold content are loaded as quickly as is humanly possible.

-Even though it happens in the midst of a millisecond or less (in most cases), the browser won’t start to render any page content until it is able to request, receive, and process all CSS styles.
+Even though it happens in the midst of a millisecond or less (in most cases), the browser won’t start to render any page content until it is able to request, receive, and handle all CSS styles.